gianni-rosato/bdr-ssimu2/README.md

 ## Output

 The script generates:
-- PNG images of the BD-Rate curves (one for average scores, one for harmonic mean scores)
+- WebP images of the BD-Rate curves (one for average scores, one for harmonic mean scores)
-- A JSON file (`encoding_results.json`) containing detailed results
+- A JSON file containing detailed results

 ## Contributing